 - Here we have enumerated two usernames in the mail server.

-- Syntax for sender: mail from:[email protected]
+- The syntax for the sender: mail from:[email protected]

-- Syntax for receiver: rcpt to:[email protected]
+- The syntax for receiver: rcpt to:[email protected]

 Sending Forge mail